rradhika-12/internship_task_3/README.md

         Document/report of scan can also be downloaded.

   Here in this task for identifying vulnerabilities in own system, I used 2 IP (System and Kali Linux) using Nessus Essentials.
+  Nessus Essentials is a free vulnerability scanning tool offered by Tenable.
+It's designed for students, beginners, and security enthusiasts to learn how to scan systems for weaknesses.
+  ##Scan types: 	Full vulnerability scan, basic network scan, web application scan, and more + Access to thousands of vulnerability checks (CVEs) + 	Clean, detailed, exportable reports (PDF, HTML, CSV).
+  ##What It Can Detect:

+                Outdated software (e.g., old versions of Windows, browsers, services) Open and vulnerable ports
+                Weak passwords
+                Misconfigurations (e.g., insecure services enabled)
+                Publicly known vulnerabilities (via CVEs)

+####All the findings and vulnerability scannings screenshots are attached in this repository.